top of page

 Hair Dryers and Etc

 In Europe, you cannot plug the hair dryer in to a socket in the bathroom.
 (Only men can plug their shavers in a socket in the bathroom.)
-There should always be a hair dryer in the room, but it won’t be in the bathroom.
+There should always be a hair dryer in the room, but it may not be in the bathroom.
 It may be tucked away in a desk drawer or closet.

 The Nitty Gritty